johanberntsson/PunyInform/README.md

 * PunyInform doesn't support identical objects.
 You can have very similar objects like a small green book and a small red book, but the player must be able to say which one (s)he means.
+It *is* possible to hack/tweak the library into handling identical objects, see the file howto/indistinguishable.inf for an example of how to do this.

 * PunyInform doesn't have the versatile routine `WriteListFrom`, for printing what's in a location or in/on an object.
 Instead, it has a